 What does the inspection include?

-Certified mechanics perform a 147-point inspection which you will receive electronically.
+Certified mechanics perform a detailed multi-point inspection which you will receive electronically.
 The inspection includes:

 – A thorough inspection of the vehicle’s mechanical, cosmetic and electrical systems